 The Windows Registry is the centralized configuration database for Windows NT and Windows 2000, as well as for applications.
 The Registry stores information about tuning parameters, device configuration, and user preferences.

-On disk, the Registry isn’t simply one large file but a set of discrete files called hives.
+On disk, the Windows Registry isn’t simply one large file but a set of discrete files called hives.
 Each hive contains a Registry tree, which has a key that serves as the root (i.e., starting point) of the tree.
 Subkeys and their values reside beneath the root.

 Location of Windows registry files